pojome/activity-log/readme.txt

 Users

-* A user logs in
+* A user logs in.
-* A user logs out
+* A user logs out.
-* A login has failed due to incorrect credentials
+* A login has failed due to incorrect credentials.
-* A user updates their profile
+* A user updates their profile.
-* A new user account is being registerd
+* A new user account is being registered.
-* An existing user account is being deleted
+* An existing user account is being deleted.

 Plugins

-* A plugin is being activated
+* A plugin is being activated.
-* A plugin is being deactivated
+* A plugin is being deactivated.
-* A plugin is being changed
+* A plugin is being changed.

 Themes

-* A theme is being changed (Editor and Customizer)
+* A theme is being changed (Editor and Customizer).

 Content

-* A new post is being created
+* A new post is being created.
-* A post is being updated
+* A post is being updated.
-* A post changes status (draft, pending review, publish)
+* A post changes status (draft, pending review, publish).
-* A post is being deleted
+* A post is being deleted.

 Media

-* An attachment is being uploaded
+* An attachment is being uploaded.
-* An attachment is being edited
+* An attachment is being edited.
-* An attachment is being deleted
+* An attachment is being deleted.

 Widgets

-* A widget is being added to a sidebar
+* A widget is being added to a sidebar.
-* A widget is being deleted from a sidebar
+* A widget is being deleted from a sidebar.

 Options